Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

 \nin With the intra-neurite diffusion modeled as a collection of sticks, and the isotropically fully restricted water out of the picture, how should we model the remaining water?
 The answer depends on the coarse-graining length scale.

-If the diffusion time is truly ``infinite", i.e. water molecules can sample {\it all} the extra-neurite space (ENS) within a voxel, then diffusion in this space should become Gaussian and be described by the overall ENS diffusion tensor, $S_{\rm ENS} \sim \exp(- b_{ij} D^{\rm ENS}_{ij})$, where the $b$-matrix $b_{ij} = q_i q_j t \equiv b\, g_i g_j$ depends on the components of the unit diffusion gradient $\g$, cf. Eqs.~(\ref{Gbare}) and (\ref{cum}).
-The ENS tensor $D^{\rm ENS}$ would then by definition describe all ENS water, including cerebrospinal fluid (CSF) that could e.g. contribute if a voxel contains part of a ventricle.
+If the diffusion time is as large as needed for water molecules to sample a statistically representative part of the extra-neurite space (ENS) within a voxel, then diffusion in this space should become Gaussian and be described by the overall ENS diffusion tensor, $S_{\rm ENS} \sim \exp(- b_{ij} D^{\rm ENS}_{ij})$, where the $b$-matrix $b_{ij} = q_i q_j t \equiv b\, g_i g_j$ depends on the components of the unit diffusion gradient $\g$, cf. Eqs.~(\ref{Gbare}) and (\ref{cum}).
+The ENS tensor $D^{\rm ENS}$ would then by definition describe all ENS water, including cerebrospinal fluid (CSF) that could, e.g., contribute if a voxel contains part of a ventricle.

-Practically, the true $t\to\infty$ limit is never realized for a macroscopic voxel.
+Practically, such very long-time limit is never realized for a macroscopic voxel.
 For typical diffusion times $t=50-100\,$ms, the corresponding diffusion length $L(t) \sim 10\,\mu$m defines the coarse-graining window, where the diffusion properties locally become (almost) Gaussian.
 At this scale, the neuronal tissue, at least in the WM, looks as a highly aligned fiber segment (fascicle) \footnote{cf. footnote \ref{foot:long-t}; effectively, we neglect $D(t)-\Dinf$ within each fascicle.} , Fig.~\ref{fig:SM}, the leftmost image.
 Because the fibers are locally coherent at the scale $L(t)$, the local ENS tensor $D_{ij}^{\rm ENS}(\r)$ can differ at the different positions $\r$ within a voxel if they are separated by distance much exceeding $L(t)$ (for instance, if a voxel contains fiber crossings).\footnote{This picture might be not as definite in GM, where the dendrites are more intertwined, and the concept of the overall ENS tensor may be better justified \cite{Jespersen2007,Jespersen2010}.
-But then, much less is known about diffusion in GM overall, and in particular, the residence times in dendrites are not yet well known.
-Therefore, here we mostly discuss SM in the context of WM, leaving figuring out a model for GM to the reader as a homework exercise.} This local microscopic anisotropy of ENS suggests that, strictly speaking, the ENS diffusion is never Gaussian --- but is rather a sum of local anisotropic Gaussian contributions, which are highly aligned with the corresponding local stick arrangements.
+But then, much less is known about diffusion in GM overall, and the precise knowledge of in vivo neurite residence times is still lacking.
+Therefore, here we mostly discuss SM in the context of WM, leaving GM modeling as one of the unresolved problems in Sec.~\ref{sec:unresolved}.} This local microscopic anisotropy of ENS suggests that, strictly speaking, the ENS diffusion is never Gaussian --- but is rather a sum of local anisotropic Gaussian contributions, which are highly aligned with the corresponding local stick arrangements.